far11ven/Selenium-CucumberTestNGFramework/README.md

 # Selenium-CucumberTestNGFramework
-its a demo Selenium-CucumberTestNG framework for Automation testing, which can be used as a foundation for any Selenium automation projects.
+Its a demo Selenium-CucumberTestNG framework for Automation testing, which can be used as a foundation for any Selenium automation projects.